-How will ClearWater at the Reed Farm stimulate the economy?
+How will ClearWater at the old Reed Farm stimulate the economy?

-The Farm will generate direct jobs, and through educational programs stimulate new business opportunities such as SPIN Farming (Small Plot Intensive Farming), food production working with The Link, GTTI and other organizations, to developing training programs and employment opportunities.
-There will be a focus on youth and developing their skills and aptitudes.
+The farm will generate direct jobs through educational programs, farming and food production.
+There will be a focus on youth and on developing their skills and aptitudes.

 Are you competing with other organizations or farmers?

 We are not in competition with others, but rather we are here to help the economy and the environment through significant collaboration.
-We hope to shine a light on the value of farming in this area that will, in turn, generate greater interest in local produce.
+We hope to shine a light on the value of farming that will, in turn, generate greater interest in local produce.

 What do you think the neighbours feel about what you are doing?

 The more people know about the unique experiences we will be creating, the more questions and interest in our project we receive.
 People seem genuinely excited.

 I live nearby yet I don’t know anything about what is going on!